 In order for Howard and the mall Santa to enter the warehouse, the mall Santa has to use the password, "Jingle bells, Batman smells".
 Arnold Schwarzenegger appeared as himself in a photograph in Max Schrek's office in Batman Returns (1992), and he played Mr. Freeze in Batman & Robin (1997).

-When Howard is in Jamie's room apologizing, in the background on Jamie's wall is a picture of the Incredible Hulk.
-In the 70Arnold Schwarzenegger's friend and fellow body builder Lou Ferrigno starred in - The Incredible Hulk' (1973)_.
-They also starred together in Pumping Iron (1977) and have both played Hercules in separate movies.
+When Howard is in Jamie's room apologizing, in the background on Jamie's wall is a picture of The Incredible Hulk.
+In 1973, Arnold Schwarzenegger's friend and fellow body builder Lou Ferrigno starred in The Incredible Hulk (1978).
+They also appeared together in Pumping Iron (1977), and have played Hercules in separate movies.

-Both Arnold Schwarzenegger and Jake Lloyd have played slaves and robots.
-Arnold Schwarzenegger played Conan in "Conan the Barbarian", in that film, Conan is enslaved as a boy and Schwarzenegger played The Terminator in "The Terminator" films, in those films The Terminator is a cyborg from the future and Jake Lloyd played Anakin Skywalker in "Star Wars: Episode I - The Phantom Menace", in that film Anakin Skywalker is an enslaved boy who later becomes a Jedi and the evil robotic Sith Lord Darth Vader.
+Arnold Schwarzenegger and Jake Lloyd have played slaves and cyborgs.
+Schwarzenegger played Conan in Conan the Barbarian (1982), in which he was enslaved as a boy.
+He also played the Terminator, a cyborg from the future, in The Terminator film franchise.
+Lloyd played Anakin Skywalker in Star Wars: Episode I - The Phantom Menace (1999), in which Anakin was an enslaved boy who later becomes a Jedi, and ends up becoming the evil cyborg Sith Lord Darth Vader.